cktkm/blog.urth.org/content/posts/2022-02-08-my-rust-frontend-experiences.md

 it's there for anyone else to try out too.

 I've also released a few more Rust crates related to frontend work, but I'll go into those in a future blog post.
-I'll also talk a bit about how I set this up the development environment, and how I've so far managed to avoid needing any Node tools like [webpack](https://webpack.js.org/).
+I'll also talk a bit about how I set up the development environment, and how I've so far managed to avoid needing any Node tools like [webpack](https://webpack.js.org/).